 Racing Welfare’s Best Turned Out aims to champion the skill of racing staff in readying their horses to run by offering each yard the opportunity share a video clip of their horse’s regime ahead of the race.
 A fabulous selection of videos were received, providing some great behind the scenes accounts of each horse’s preparation and character.

-Jess’ winning clip, plus full details about Racing Welfare’s Best Turned Out can be found here.
+Jess’ winning clip, plus full details about Racing Welfare’s Best Turned Out can be watched below.
 The second leg of the series will be announced early next week; follow @RacingWelfare on social media or use #RWBTO to see all of next week’s entries.

 Racing Welfare is asking everyone enjoying Racing Welfare’s Best Turned Out to donate the price of a racecard to its Covid-19 Emergency Appeal after they cast their vote for their winner, the total amount of which will be doubled by Betfair, up to the value of £30k.
 Donations to Racing Welfare’s Covid-19 Emergency Appeal can be made here.